Quantum Radio Astronomy: Data Encodings and Quantum Image Processing: Quantum computing

 One of the most important aspects of quantum systems is a property known as entanglement.
 Entanglement between states is necessary to achieve any significant computational speedup of QC over classical computing~\citep{loading,entaglement2003}.
-Entanglement is used for the {\bf Flexible Representation of Quantum Images} (FRQI; \cite{le2011flexible}) representation, encoding the positional information with $2n = \log_2(N^2)$ entangled qubits.
-The full image is represented by:
+Entanglement is used for the {\bf Flexible Representation of Quantum Images} (FRQI; \cite{le2011flexible}) representation, encoding the positional information with $\log_2(N^2) + 1$ entangled qubits.
+The full image is represented by: Where $\theta_k\in [0,\pi/2]$ is the scaled color information as before and $k=0,...,N^2-1$ indexes the computational basis vectors $\ket{k}$ which representing the pixel coordinates in binary strings of $\log_2(N^2)$ qubits.
+For example, pixel 2 is represented by $\ket{k=2} = \ket{0}\otimes...\otimes\ket{1}\otimes\ket{0}$.
+This encoding requires only $\log_2N^2 + 1$ qubits in a superposition of $2N^2$ states.
+Preparation of this state can be expensive, with a proposed circuit depth of $\mathcal{O}(N^4)$ operations in \cite{le2011flexible}, but can be reduced to $\mathcal{O}(N^2\mathrm{log}_2 N)$ operations by introducing additional ancillary qubits~\citep{frqi2019}.